tillitis/tkey-ssh-agent/README.md

 programs.
 Continue in the section "Using runsign..." below.

 The MTA1 machine running on QEMU (which in turn runs the firmware, and then the app) can output some memory access (and other) logging.
 You can add `-d guest_errors` to the qemu commandline To make QEMU send these to stderr.

 ## Using runsign and runapp

 By now you should have learned which serial port to use from one of the "Running on" sections.
-If you're running on hardware, the LED on the device is expected to be flashing white, indicating that firmware is ready to receive an app to run.
+If you're running on hardware, the LED on the UBS stick is expected to be flashing white, indicating that firmware is ready to receive an app to run.

 There's a script called `runsign.sh` which loads and runs an ed25519 signer app, then asks the app to sign a message and verifies it.
 You